 Regardless of which type of hotel credit card you select, you generally earn loyalty points in one of two ways:

 - Welcome offer: Also known as a sign-on bonus, most hotel credit cards will award extra points if you spend a certain amount within a certain timeframe after opening an account.
-For instance, the CardName awards 30,000 bonus points to new cardholders who spend $1,000 within three months of the account opening.
+For instance, for a limited time the CardName is awarding 60,000 bonus points to new cardholders who spend $2,000 within three months of the account opening.
+Information related to the Marriott Bonvoy Bold® Credit Card has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer

 - Everyday spending: Hotel credit cards also award points based on everyday spending.
 Some cards, such as the CardName, use a flat-rate system and award the same amount of rewards per dollar for every purchase.
 Others use a tiered system that provides greater points for certain spending categories.
 The CardName is an example of this.
 It awards 26 points per dollar spent at IHG properties, five points per dollar spent on travel, gas and restaurants and three points per dollar spent on everything else.